leiter2121/GPT-and-Bard-bot/README.md

 - Utilizes the sophisticated Google Bard API to obtain authoritative answers.
 - Voice support for both GPT and Bard responses using Amazon Polly.
 - Keyboard interrupt feature to gracefully exit the conversation.
-- Allows you to switch topics seamlessly during the conversation.

 ## Requirements